Home IEM Reviews HIFIMAN RE-600S Review & RE-400 Comparison

 They just don’t need a lot of power at all.

-As far as genre is concerned, I enjoyed all sorts of music, ranging from Hip-Hop/Rap, EDM, Classical, Jazz, Rock, Progressive, etc.
+As far as genre is concerned, I enjoyed all sorts of music with them, ranging from Hip-Hop/Rap, EDM, Classical, Jazz, Rock, Progressive, etc.

-They will do well with pretty much anything, due to their great Imaging and Instrument separation, Soundstage, and overall balanced sound.
+Due to their great Imaging and Instrument separation, Soundstage, and overall balanced sound, they will do well with pretty much anything.

 It’s a frequency response conducive to long listening sessions.